igor11191708/async-http-client/README.md

 ## Features
 - [x] Multiplatform
-- [x] Set up amount of attempts if request fails with "Exponential backoff  strategy".
+- [x] Set up amount of attempts with **"Exponential backoff"** strategy if request fails.
 Exponential backoff is a strategy in which you increase the delays between retries.
 - [x] Stand alone package without any dependencies using just Apple's  facilities
 - [x] Customizable for different requests schemes from classic **CRUD Rest** to what suits to you
 - [x] Customizable in term of session